Descent and cyclotomic redshift for chromatically localized algebraic K-theory: Cyclotomic Redshift

 is an isomorphism.
 By \cite[Proposition 5.2]{carmeli2021chromatic}, the cyclotomic extension $\cyc{\Sph_{\Tnp}}{p^r}{n+1}$ is faithful.
 Thus, we can check if the above assembly map is an isomorphism after tensoring with it.
 Namely, after adding $p^r$-th roots of unity.
 The resulting map is the top arrow in the following diagram:

 To see that the diagram commutes, note that the upper and lower triangles commute by the compatibility of assembly maps under composition, and the middle square commutes by the naturality of the cyclotomic redshift map (\cref{cyclo-main}) applied to the assembly map.
 The bottom left and top right vertical maps are isomorphism since $\SpTn$ and $\SpTnp$ are $1$-semiadditive, hence their tensor products commute with $1$-finite limits in each coordinate.
 The top left and bottom right vertical maps are isomorphisms again by cyclotomic redshift (\cref{cyclo-main}).
-Thus, the top map and the bottom map are isomorphisms together.
+Thus, the top map is an isomorphism if and only if the bottom map is an isomorphism.
 By the second Rognes--Galois condition we have

 where the action of $(\ZZ/p^r)^\times$, hence of $H$, is given by freely permuting the factors.
 Finally, $\KTnp$ preserves finite products, so the bottom map identifies with the isomorphism

 Now assume that $r = \infty$.
 Since $H$ is finite, it is contained in $T_p$.
 Note that for $k \geq 2$ if $p$ is even and for $k \geq 1$ if $p$ is odd, $T_p$ also injects to the Galois group of $\cyc{R}{p^k}{n}$, and the isomorphism $\cyc{R}{p^\infty}{n} \simeq \colim \cyc{R}{p^k}{n}$ is $T_p$-equivariant.
 Since $\SpTn$ and $\SpTnp$ are $1$-semiadditive we get that $(-)^{hH}$ commutes with colimits, and $\KTnp$ commutes with filtered colimits, so the result follows from the finite case. \end{proof}